-It's also uninhabited and travel to the island is forbidden by the Brazilian navy, and there is a good reason, it is home to hundreds of thousands of venomous golden lancehead snakes.
+It's also uninhabited and travel to the island is forbidden by the Brazilian navy, and there is a good reason, it is home to several thousand venomous golden lancehead snakes.

 The island is a subtropical or tropical moist forest containing several different types of habitats including forest, clearings, and shrubs.
 The climate is very mild, and the temperatures never fall below 64ºF (18ºC), or over 72ºF (22ºC).

 They can usually be found seeking shelter among leaf litter or in rock crevices, especially during unfavorable weather or after having just ingested a prey.
 But are also found in the trees hunting for prey.

 The golden lancehead grows to an average length of 28 inches (70 cm) but it's known to reach 46 inches (118 cm) in maximum length.

 The snake's color pattern consists of a series of triangular or quadrangular blotches, that may be broader or narrow, and alternating or opposite along the back overlaid in a pale yellowish brown ground color.
 The golden lancehead belly is a uniform pale cream or yellow, and they lack a well-defined postorbital stripe.
 When in captivity, their yellowish color often becomes darker.

 Their common name "lancehead" refers to the distinctive head shape of all Bothrops genus snakes, which is elongated and comes to a point at the nose.

 The golden lancehead has a longer tail than the jararaca (Bothrops jararaca), its closest relative, which probably an adaptation to help them maneuver through the trees found in the island.